 Should I Apply to Law School?
 Should I Even Go?

 Conduct research on what lawyers really do, in all practice areas that may interest you.
-Talk to fellow alumni!
 Use the Alumni Careers Network (ACN) to contact alumni and find out how they enjoyed, or are currently enjoying, their law school experience and what it's like to actually practice law.
 If you don’t relish the idea of doing all this research now, you might just want to reconsider law school – where you will be doing research and reading most of your waking hours.